Credit Suisse, Nomura shares plunge on US hedge fund's default

-New Delhi, March 29 (IANS) Credit Suisse and Nomura Holdings have flagged concerns of significant losses after a major US-based hedge fund defaulted on margin calls made last week, following which shares of the two financial institutions slumped on Monday.
+New Delhi: Credit Suisse and Nomura Holdings have flagged concerns of significant losses after a major US-based hedge fund defaulted on margin calls made last week, following which shares of the two financial institutions slumped on Monday.

 In a statement on Monday, Credit Suisse said that a significant US-based hedge fund defaulted on margin calls made last week by it and certain other banks, and following the failure of the fund to meet these margin commitments, Credit Suisse and a number of other banks are in the process of exiting these positions.